lynsei/amazon-docker-devops/setup-nginx-rancher-boom-etcd-go-ssl.md

 - mounting efs partitions is super-easy and makes node-distribution of data effortless
 - nfs 4.1 is actually useful now-a-days

-##### this is an optional backup process I'm working on using ephemeral keyring containers:
-> I will be packaging credentials within the ephemeral containers and taring them up using encryption
-- build from a private Dockerfile with credentials stored in it, as environment variables.
-- build ephemeral container, which creates keyrings with GnuPG inside it.
-- export the keyring inside the container
-- export the container state
-- remove the container and srm delete the container state
-- use duplicity to move the container to S3 using KMS SSE and GPG to encrypt the tar file
-- store the keyring container's tarfile location in an etcd keystore or in boom
-- use a master password for all gpg keystores

 ### boom
 > shared devops commands in nice little groups, mounted on efs for simple usage across a big cluster